 Drug Design and Optimization

-The department of “Drug Design and Optimization” develops molecules that avoid the increasing resistances of pathogens to commonly used antibiotics.
-Those new drugs should interfere in essential processes within the bacteria in order to kill them or to switch off their protective mechanisms.
+In the department “Drug Design and Optimization”, scientists design and optimize compounds that avoid the increasing resistance of pathogens to commonly used antibiotics.
+To do so, both established and innovative strategies to facilitate hit identification and optimization are applied.
+The new compounds should interfere with essential processes within the pathogens in order to kill them or to reduce their pathogenicity.

-One of those essential processes in bacteria is the transcription of their genetic information.
+A third example of an essential process in bacteria is the transcription of their genetic information.
 The inhibition of such an important function leads to the bacteria’s death.
-Therefore, scientists focus on the development of an inhibitor that blocks the transcription of bacterial genes.
-The new molecule is intended to inhibit the so-called RNA polymerase (RNAP), an enzyme that plays an essential role in the survival of bacteria.
+Therefore, we focus on the development of inhibitors blocking the transcription of bacterial genes by inhibiting the RNA polymerase (RNAP), an enzyme that plays an essential role in the survival of bacteria.
 This enzyme transcribes DNA into RNA, thereby enabling the cell to produce proteins from the genetic information.
-The targeted bacteria are those that infect humans and cause serious diseases.
-One example is Mycobacterium tuberculosis, the cause of tuberculosis and thereby of two million deaths per year worldwide.
+The targeted bacteria are pathogenic to humans and cause serious diseases.
+One example is Mycobacterium tuberculosis, the cause of tuberculosis, which leads to two million deaths per year worldwide.

 Bachelor & Master

 Are you interested in a bachelor or master thesis?
 We are looking forward to your request!